mattbabb97/Capuchin_Juice_Dispenser/README.txt

 	This .xlsx file is a trial level data, each line of code represents one lever press This .RMD file generates Figure 5

+All demographic files include the subject's rank, sex, and demographic information.
+We included multiple because one individual's name was spelled two different ways
+	("Scarlett" and "Scarlet")

 Instructions:
 	All .RMD files are separated into chunks and titled with the purpose of the chunk.
 	The chunks are intended to be run in sequential order, from Line 1 onward.